Wilderness First Responder

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
 Please bring clothing that can get mess

 Participants are required to pass both written and practical examinations to obtain WFR and CPR certification.
-Successful course completion earns you a WMI Adult & Child CPR certification and a WMI Wilderness First Responder certification.
+Successful course completion earns you a SOLO Adult & Child CPR certification and a SOLO Wilderness First Responder certification.
 Current EMTs will earn a Wilderness EMT certification.

 If a student cancels or withdraws from a course:

-- Greater than or equal to thirty-days prior to the course start date, sponsors (WMI and Experiential Education) will retain $200
+- Greater than or equal to thirty-days prior to the course start date, we will retain $355

 - Within thirty days of the course start date and once the course has begun, tuition is non-refundable and non-transferable.